rachelnertia/rachelnertia.github.io/_posts/2016-10-27-adventures-in-the-real-world.md

 title: Adventures in the Real World
 category: Gaming
 tags: [ We Throw Switches, Mantra Collective, Dear Esther, Devil Daggers, Lieve Oma, Florian Veltman, Inchcolm Project, Games Are For Everyone, Abertay University, Manifold Garden ]
+comments: true
 ---

-I had two new experiences last week that were eye-opening and inspiring: a journey to an island, and a journey underground...
+I had two new experiences last week that were fresh, eye-opening and inspiring: a journey to an island, and a journey underground...

 ## Inchcolm Project